Star-Lord-XIII/project-euphonia-app/README.md

 ### Train model

-This component consists in an Google Colab notebook to run the training.
-The Notebook will train ASR opensource model to racognize the speech of the user that recorded the training phrases.
+This component consists of a Google Colab notebook to run the training.
+The Notebook will train ASR an open source model to recognize the speech of the user that recorded the training phrases.

 Open the notebook in the [training_colabs](https://github.com/google/project-euphonia-app/tree/main/training_colabs) and follow the steps.